Interview with DR. Letychevskiy: Math Modeling and Sustainable Token Economy

 I think in the near future we will have tools for tokenomics beginners and for advanced economists.

 G: Sounds really good.
 We’ll look into it.
 Send me a link when you have it.

 But still, we talked about all this modeling.
-When we think of modeling, an average person like me, what I imagine is that I will see charts, some numbers, broken lines, hopefully growing when it’s needed.
+When we think of modeling, an average person like me, what I imagine is that I will see charts, some numbers, and broken lines, hopefully growing when it’s needed.
 But you said that we entered some data and then we got the whole picture.

 What is this “whole picture”?
 What will I see?
 And how do I understand what is going on?

 A: I think the whole picture in terms of model creator is a scenario of the behavior of every agent: how much he pays, how much he gets, how many rewards he gets.
 I see a scenario, for example, of an investor.
 But can I estimate whether his behavior is good or not?
-Or behavior of the team, or of the marketing team, or of the users.
+Or behavior of the team, of the marketing team, or of the users.
 Is it good or not?

 There are some key points: the number of users on your service.

 But yes, you are right, you understand if your token economy is good or not.
 But how to understand if is it complete or not?
 If it is not complete, it will not work.